Bohdan Khmelnytsky: Ukrainian assessment

-In Ukraine, Khmelnytsky is generally regarded as a national hero.
+In modern Ukraine, Khmelnytsky is generally regarded as a national hero.
 A city and a region of the country bear his name.
-His image is prominently displayed on Ukrainian banknotes and his monument in the centre of Kyiv is a focal point of the Ukrainian capital.
-There have also been several issues of the Order of Bohdan Khmelnytsky – one of the highest decorations in Ukraine and in the former Soviet Union.
+His image is prominently displayed on Ukrainian banknotes, and his monument in the centre of Kyiv is a focal point of the Ukrainian capital.
+Order of Bohdan Khmelnytsky is a military decoration in Ukraine (a different military award with the same name existed in the Soviet Union).

-However, with all this positive appreciation of his legacy, even in Ukraine it is far from being unanimous.
-He is criticised for his union with Russia, which in the view of some, proved to be disastrous for the future of the country.
-Prominent Ukrainian poet, Taras Shevchenko, was one of Khmelnytsky's very vocal and harsh critics.
+However, even in Ukraine this positive appreciation of his legacy is not unanimous.
+He is criticised for his union with Russia, which, in the view of some, proved disastrous for the future of the country.
+The prominent Ukrainian poet Taras Shevchenko was one of Khmelnytsky's most vocal and harsh critics.
 Others criticize him for his alliance with the Crimean Tatars, which permitted the latter to take a large number of Ukrainian peasants as slaves, as the Cossacks as a military caste did not protect the kholopy, the lowest stratum of the Ukrainian people.
 In 1649 alone, Crimean Tatars plundered up to 70 Ukrainian towns and hundreds of villages, taking as many as 40,000 inhabitants as slaves.
-Contemporary witnesses claim, that members of Cossack starshyna directly oversaw that process, acting on hetman's orders.
-In 1653 the events repeated on an even bigger scale, with the khan receiving permission to take 100,000 captives in exchange for peace with Polish authorities.
-Folk songs gathered by 19th-century Ukrainian author Panteleimon Kulish in Khmelnytskyi's native region of Cherkasy cursed the hetman, depicting him as an ally of the Turks, who facilitated the enslavement of local inhabitants.
+Contemporary witnesses claim that members of Cossack starshyna directly oversaw that process, acting on the hetman's orders.
+In 1653, the khan received permission to take 100,000 captives in exchange for peace with the Polish authorities.
+Folk songs gathered by the 19th-century Ukrainian author Panteleimon Kulish in Khmelnytski's native region of Cherkasy cursed the hetman, depicting him as an ally of the Turks who facilitated the enslavement of the local inhabitants.

-On the balance, the view of his legacy in present-day Ukraine is more positive than negative, with some critics acknowledging that the union with Russia was dictated by necessity and an attempt to survive in those difficult times.
-In a 2018 Ukraine's Rating Sociological Group poll, 73% of Ukrainian respondents had a positive attitude to Khmelnytsky.
+On balance, the view of his legacy in present-day Ukraine is more positive than negative, with some critics acknowledging that the union with Russia was dictated by necessity and an attempt to survive in those difficult times.
+In a 2018 poll by the Ukrainian polling organisation Rating, 73% of Ukrainian respondents had a positive view of Khmelnytsky.

 Polish assessment

-Poles called Khmelnytsky "The Whip of God" (also called "The Scourge of God"), which was a name previously given to Atilla of the Huns who terrorised Eastern and Western Roman Empires.
-Khmelnytsky's role in the history of the Polish State has been viewed mostly in a negative light.
+Poles called Khmelnytsky "The Whip of God" (also called "The Scourge of God"), which was a name previously given to Attila of the Huns who terrorised the Roman Empire.
+Khmelnytsky's role in the history of the Polish state has been viewed mostly in a negative light.
 The rebellion of 1648 proved to be the end of the Golden Age of the Commonwealth and the beginning of its demise.
 Although it survived the rebellion and the following war, within less than two hundred years it was divided amongst Russia, Prussia, and Austria in the partitions of Poland.
 Many Poles blamed Khmelnytsky for the decline of the Commonwealth.

-Khmelnytsky has been a subject to several works of fiction in the 19th century Polish literature, but the most notable treatment of him in Polish literature is found in Henryk Sienkiewicz's With Fire and Sword.
-The rather critical portrayal of him by Sienkiewicz has been moderated in the 1999 movie adaptation by Jerzy Hoffman.
+In the 19th century, Khmelnytsky was depicted in several Polish works of fiction.
+The most notable treatment of him in Polish literature is found in Henryk Sienkiewicz's historical novel With Fire and Sword.
+The rather critical portrayal of Khmelnytsky by Sienkiewicz is moderated in the 1999 movie adaptation by Jerzy Hoffman.